 Probably the most popular rice and readily available in all supermarkets.
 The white rice is white and fluffy when cooked.
 The brown rice has a more nutty flavour and also contains more vitamins and minerals than white rice.

-Basmati rice – White Or Brown
+Basmati Rice – White Or Brown

-This is a more aromtic rice.
+This is a more aromatic rice.
 It has a delicate flavour and is well known as an accompaniment to curries.
 It is grown mainly in India and Pakistan.
 I tend to use it all the time because I like it.
 It is usually slightly more expensive than long grain rice

 How To Cook Rice